 Eddie R. Cole is an assistant professor of higher education in the William & Mary School of Education and affiliated faculty in the Lyon G. Tyler Department of History.
 As a scholar of higher education history, his approach in covering historical material and making connections to the current, critical context have garnered respect and praise from academicians as well as intellectuals and activists beyond the academy.
 Dr. Cole's finesse in using extensive, historical materials to address unexplored problems and issues in higher education is quickly solidifying his position as a leader in his field for scholastic research and a go-to voice for academic reportage.
 Notably, his research has been featured by multiple popular press outlets, including The Chronicle of Higher Education and The Huffington Post.
-He also has more than 50 national or international conference presentations and/or invited academic talks.
+He also has delivered invited talks at Teachers College, Columbia University; Princeton University; and the University of North Carolina-Chapel Hill, among his more than 50 invited talks and national or international conference presentations.

 Decorated and distinguished describes Dr. Cole's contributions throughout his fresh yet fruitful career.
 Among his national awards and honors for research, he is a 2017 Nancy Weiss Malkiel Scholar of the Woodrow Wilson National Fellowship Foundation and a 2015 National Academy of Education/Spencer Foundation Postdoctoral Fellow.
 Dr. Cole has also received research fellowships and grants from Princeton University, the University of Chicago and the University of Wisconsin-Madison.
 A pioneer at heart, Dr. Cole is currently utilizing archival materials from nearly 30 colleges and universities to prepare what will be the first national analysis of how college presidents' responses to students' civil rights demonstrations positioned these leaders within the national conversation about desegregation and civil rights in the 1960s.
 Ultimately, Dr. Cole aims for this book project to provide new insights on the historical role of college presidents in the debate over social change on college campuses.